tjoudeh/eLearning.WebAPI/README.md

-Simple Learning Management System which will be built using angular and Web API
+Simple API for eLearning System which is built using ASP.Net Web API